A home theater system with its components

 The cables and wiring are the backbone of your home theater system.
 Choose the right cables and wiring based on your system’s needs, the distance between components, and the desired audio/visual quality.

-See also How to Hang Tv Mount on Drywall
+See also How to Mount Tv Not on Wall

 When it comes to choosing cables and wiring for your home theater system, it’s important to consider the type of equipment you have.
 For example, if you have a 4K TV and a Blu-ray player, you’ll want to make sure you have HDMI cables that support 4K resolution and HDR.
 On the other hand, if you have an older DVD player, you may only need standard HDMI cables.